 However, we consider this to be an unimpressive formulation, given that only one of the nine active ingredients is effective for weight loss based on our review of existing clinical studies.

-The good news about Drink2Shrink is that all of these active ingredients are whole food ingredients, but in the next section we'll share our concerns about whether or not the ingredient list is accurate.
+The good news about Drink2Shrink is that all of these active ingredients are whole food ingredients.

 Questionable Product Coloring

-Drink2Shrink claims to have no additive ingredients, so we don't understand how the product comes in so many different colors (product colors shown above).
+Drink2Shrink claims to have no additive ingredients, so we don't understand how the product comes in so many different colors (as shown below in an image from the brand's website):

 If the same botanical tea ingredients are included in all Drink2Shrink formulations, it doesn't logically follow that the drink could come in a wide variety of bright, "artificial" looking colors.